[ About ]

 Statement of Ethics

 I believe in the power of photography as both a mirror of society and a potent storyteller.
-My practice is rooted in folklore, with the locale of the woods at its heart.
-I value this environment and the opportunity to work within it; therefore, I will always respect Mother Nature and leave no trace of my interaction.
+My practice explores forests, woods and coastlines; I value these environments and the opportunity to work within them.
+Therefore, I will always respect Mother Nature and leave no trace of my interaction.

 As a photographer and digital artist, my practice can involve appropriating found imagery.
 I fully respect Copyright and the ownership of work shared in the public domain; therefore, I will only use appropriately licensed images and give full accreditation.
-I often incorporate digital manipulation and, at times, generative AI; therefore, I will always be transparent about my process.
+I often incorporate digital manipulation, so I pledge to always be transparent about my process.

-Perhaps the most important promise I can undertake as a photographer and digital artist is the pledge to continually evaluate my principles as my practice develops over time.
+Perhaps the most important promise I can make as a photographer and digital artist is to continually evaluate my principles as my practice develops over time.